 “[Hence,] the United States shall not be liable for any obligation related to any current or future shortfall in any state or local government employee pension plan.
 Nothing in this Act (or any amendment made by this Act) or any other provision of law shall be construed to provide Federal Government funds to diminish or meet any current or future shortfall in, or obligation of, any state or local government employee pension plan” (H.R.
 567).

 Two questions now come to mind.
-Was it alarming to witness the ticking down of the procedural clock and the dangerous “game of chicken” played by some of our reckless, mulish U.S. legislators to make their point?
+Was it alarming most recently to witness the ticking down of the procedural clock and the dangerous “game of chicken” played by some of our reckless, mulish U.S. legislators to make their point?
 Shall we applaud the histrionic tantrums, political posturing, and financial incompetence of these politicians?